Urban Green&Blue infrastructure and global warming

 Keywords

-Green and blue infrastructure, nature-based solutions, ecosystem services, climate change, resilient cities, and biophilic architecture.
+Green and blue infrastructure, nature-based solutions, ecosystem services, climate change, resilient cities, and biophilic design.

 Learning Prerequisites